 - When to alter the wording in pre-adverse/adverse action letters

 - When to provide specific state disclosure notices.

 In order to protect the interests of our clients, their applicants, and Justifacts, we have implemented a system to identify those clients and applicants that are located in states that have laws or regulations that require some change to the standard background check process.

 In order to properly ascertain what laws apply to a particular report when initiating an Applicant Portal request, you must now provide a “Physical location of the job”.
 This field defaults to the client contact address.
-This will only need to be changed if the applicant is being hired in a different jurisdiction.
+This will only change if the applicant is being hired in a different jurisdiction.